ubffm/deromanize/README.rst

   ReplacementList('o', [Replacement(0, 'ו'), Replacement(1, '')]),
   ReplacementList('m', [Replacement(0, 'מ')])]
   >>> # looks a little silly.
-  >>> print(add_reps( key['base'].getallparts('shalom')))
+  >>> print(deromanize.add_reps(key['base'].getallparts('shalom')))
   shalom:
   0 שלומ
   1 שלמ

-So, basically, the ``.getallparts()`` method takes a string as input and decodes it bit by bit, grabbing all possible original versions.
+So, basically, the ``.getallparts()`` method takes a string as input and decodes it bit by bit, grabbing all possible original versions for each Romanization symbol.
 You can get all the possible version of the word together.
 Ignore the numbers for now.
 They have to deal with sorting.
 This is just to demonstrate the most basic use-case.
 The Hebrew-speakers may observe that neither of these options is correct (because it doesn't account for final letters), so we'll dive a bit deeper into the system to see how more complex situations can be dealt with.

 Building Complex Profiles
 -------------------------